 Summer Photo Contest

 Experiential Learning and Career Management hosts a photo contest to showcase your summer employment experience as an intern, trainee, volunteer or part-time summer employee!
-Share your experiences and have a chance to win a prize such as an Amazon Fire Stick, Jackery rechargeable battery
+Share your experiences and have a chance to win a prize such as an Amazon Fire Stick or ECHO Dot.
+We are looking for meaningful testimonials from students to promote our programs and services with the Millersville University community.
+Submit your photo and description by FRIDAY, August 23, 2019.

-- Submit up to three photographs in electronic format by emailing them
+- Submit up to three photographs in high resolution format by emailing them to: email@example.com

 - In the email message, include the following information: Your full name, academic major, class level, your cell phone number and a brief description (100 words or less) of your amazing experience.